Top Things to Do in Arizona’s Jerome Ghost Town

 I’ve been to Jerome several times and still think one of the best things to do in this quirky town is to wander around.
 Every time I go, I see something new and different!

 Look out for plaques and signs about historic places.
-Some of them can be quite interesting, giving you a glimpse into time well over a hundred years ago!
+Some can be quite interesting, giving you a glimpse into time well over a hundred years ago!

 If you’re visiting Sedona and want to see Jerome, check out this tour of historic Jerome.